EmptyCupHQ/emptycuphq.github.io/content/academy/optimise-for-learning.md

 <center>Learning vs Doing</center><br>

 When you're in college, you are learning all the time.
-Learning without doing is not real learning.
 Learning anything is not easy.
 It takes a lot of mental effort.
 If you don't apply whatever you're learning, after a while you'll ask yourself what the purpose of all that mental effort is and you won't have a good answer.
 Then naturally, you'll lose your hunger to learn.
 That is very dangerous.
 That is why